-The Geography Department is staffed by specialists who have many years of experience delivering A-Level courses.
-The course will stretch and challenge, and it will equip students with the transferable skills necessary for success in both higher education and the world of work.
-Geography bridges the gap between the arts and Sciences in a way that no other subject can.
-It combines very well with almost all A-Level subjects which makes it an excellent qualification for literally hundreds of careers.
-In the spring of Year 12, we take students on a five-day fieldwork course in Swanage, Dorset which includes visits to Lulworth Cove, Durdle Door, Chesil Beach and Studland Beach.
+The Geography Department is staffed by passionate specialists who have many years of experience teaching A-Level.
+The course will stretch and challenge students, enabling them to develop an invaluable variety of skills including analytics, communication and evaluation - all alongside fostering their interest in the world and its future.
+Geography is a highly regarded qualification for a broad variety of higher education courses and careers including those in central government, conservation, business and the third sector.
+The course combines well with most A-Level subjects and bridges the gap between science and the arts in a way no other subject can.
+In the spring of Year 12, we take students on a five-day fieldwork course to Swanage, Dorset which includes visits to Lulworth Cove, Durdle Door, Chesil Beach and Studland Beach.

-- A Grade 6 in GCSE Geography. - Geography welcomes students who are keen to understand how they interact with the world in which they live. - They will really enjoy learning more independently, and will meet the needs of this highly rewarding course in many ways including through group work, discussion, independent study, presentations and residential field work. - The course would suit any student who has an interest in understanding the world they live in and who wants to play a part in shaping its future.
+- A Grade 6 in GCSE Geography. - Students who really enjoy learning independently, who will meet the needs of this highly rewarding course in many ways including group work, discussion, independent study, presentations and residential field work. - The course would suit any student who has an interest in understanding the world they live in and who wants to play a part in shaping its future.